 In the key topic tourism, the objective is to increase the support of visitors, local entrepreneurs, destination marketing organisations and other stakeholders for nature conservation by continuing to advance the implementation of the Sustainable Tourism Strategy (Annex 1, Tønder Declaration 2014) and Action Plan.
 The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to continue to improve awareness, enhance the nature conservation aspect in sustainable tourism by adding the expertise of site managers, and to strengthen initiatives for cross-border cooperation for fostering nature conservation by i.a. addressing gaps of knowledge regarding the impacts of tourism on the OUV.

-In the key topic shipping and ports, the objective is to further improve shipping safety, build on the current high status of prevention of accidents, preparedness and emergency response and foster nature friendly operations.
+In the key topic shipping and ports, the objective is to further improve shipping safety, building on the comparatively high status of prevention of accidents, preparedness and emergency response, to foster nature based operations, and the way to climate neutrality.
 The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to discuss the further implementation of the Operational Plans for the Wadden Sea PSSA (Annex 5, Tønder Declaration 2014), continue to raise awareness and to stimulate trilateral exchange and dialogue to i.a identify priorities to address with the related sectors and explore ways to implement and/or make use of best practices, existing technology, and international standards.

-In the key topic renewable energy and energy from oil and gas, the objective is tointensify the application of common best practices to protect the Wadden Sea, to support a nature friendly energy transition, and to foster a level playing field at highest applied environmental standards for all three countries in a collaborative approach with the energy sector.
-The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. facilitate trilateral exchange and enhance and maintain dialogue and collaboration with agencies, energy companies and authorities and to formulate relevant research questions to investigate (potential) effects of new types of energy production, storage, and transmission.
+In the key topic renewable energy and energy from oil and gas, the objective is to avoid any negative impact on Wadden Sea habitats or species in particular through exploitation of gas and oil, but also by renewable energy, in or in the vicinity of the Wadden Sea, to intensify the application of common best practices to protect the Wadden Sea, to support a nature friendly energy transition, and to foster a level playing field at highest applied environmental standards for all three countries in a collaborative approach with the energy sector.
+There should be an exit from exploitation of fossil energy by 2030.
+Short-term demand for gas and other resources such as LNG fuels must not override the long-term commitment of protecting the Wadden Sea World Heritage Site.
+The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. facilitate trilateral exchange and enhance and maintain dialogue and collaboration with agencies, energy companies and authorities and to ensure that Best Available Techniques and Best Environmental Practice are applied.

-In the key topic coastal flood defence and protection, the objective is to enhance the use of nature friendly measures and maintenance practices in a collaborative approach with the competent authorities, implementingthe Climate Change Adaptation Strategy (Annex 4, Tønder Declaration 2014).The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. enhance collaboration to introduce, where adequate and feasible in no-regret measures and nature-based solutions, stimulate trilateral exchange of best practices, formulate relevant research questions, and continue to improve awareness.
+In the key topic coastal flood defence and protection, the objective is to enhance the use of nature friendly measures and maintenance practices in a collaborative approach with the competent authorities, implementing and updating the Climate Change Adaptation Strategy (Annex 4, Tønder Declaration 2014).
+The potential of coastal habitats in protecting the coast, conserving biodiversity and sequestering blue carbon must be better put into action, in line with the Guiding Principle.
+The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. enhance collaboration to introduce, where adequate and feasible in no-regret measures and nature-based solutions, stimulate trilateral exchange of best practices, formulate relevant research questions, and continue to improve awareness.
+It is vital to stimulate societal debate and motivation for adapting to inevitable sea level rise in a nature- and climate-friendly manner.